PanDORA: Casual HDR Radiance Acquisition of Indoor Scenes for Image-based Lighting: Experiments

 \subsection{Baselines}

 We first train the Nerfacto approach on the well-exposed panoramas alone as an LDR baseline, that approach is named ``LDR-Nerfacto'' onwards.
-In addition, we also select the following approaches from the recent literature to compare against: PanoHDR-NeRF~\cite{gera2022casual} and HDR-NeRF~\cite{huang2022hdrnerf}.
-To ensure the improvements of our pipeline are not solely due to the use of a more recent NeRF architecture, we implemented both mentioned techniques in the Nerfacto architecture.
+We also select the following NeRF-based approaches to compare against: PanoHDR-NeRF~\cite{gera2022casual} and HDR-NeRF~\cite{huang2022hdrnerf}. \jf{Since there is no publicly-available implementation of NExF~\cite{niemeyer2025nexf}, HDR-NeRF~\cite{huang2022hdrnerf} is selected as a representative exposure-based baseline.} To ensure the improvements of our pipeline are not solely due to the use of a more powerful NeRF architecture, we implemented both methods in the same Nerfacto framework.

-\paragraph{PanoHDR-NeRF~\cite{gera2022casual}} The original method was built on NeRF++\cite{nerf++}.
-Here, we replaced the NeRF++ backbone with Nerfacto, the result of which we dub ``PanoHDR-Nerfacto'' for clarity.
-We use the LDR-to-HDR inverse tonemapping network as provided by the authors.
-Since it was trained on panoramas of $512 \times 256$ pixel resolution, we upscale the prediction and blend it with the full-resolution LDR panoramas ($3840 \times 1920$) according to a mask defined by predicted HDR pixel values greater than 1.
+\myparagraph{PanoHDR-NeRF~\cite{gera2022casual}} We replaced the original NeRF++ backbone~\cite{nerf++} with Nerfacto, which we dub ``PanoHDR-Nerfacto'' for clarity.
+Since our captured panoramas are not necessarily upright, we retrain the same LaNet inverse tonemapping network~\cite{yu2021lanet} on randomly-rotated HDR panoramas of $512 \times 256$ pixel resolution from \cite{gardner2017Learning}.
+We then upscale the prediction and blend it with the full-resolution LDR panoramas ($3840 \times 1920$) according to a mask defined by predicted HDR pixel values greater than 1.

-\paragraph{HDR-NeRF~\cite{huang2022hdrnerf}} We could not satisfactorily run the reference code on our datasets due to its inability to handle large scenes observed from $360^\circ$, which crashed it.
-Therefore, we implemented their approach in the Nerfacto infrastructure.
-Here, we note the importance of disabling the appearance embeddings of HDR-Nerfacto, since they make the network invariant to the varying exposures and prevent it from learning the full dynamic range.
-The network is then trained to predict the sRGB images, before linearization.
-We observe that HDR-NeRF's radiance output creates images of poor quality in our setting, likely because our two exposures do not sufficiently overlap.
-Therefore, we modify their approach to employ the same strategy as our pipeline to recover an HDR image: two sRGB outputs are generated at both exposures, then combined into a single HDR image.
-This approach empirically provides better results than the original method.
-We dub this adaptation of HDR-NeRF ``HDR-Nerfacto''.